 - Life Income Fund (LIF)

 Opening an account with Justwealth is easy peasy and should take you about 15 minutes or less.

 Step 1: Visit Justwealth via this link (this promo link gives you a special cash bonus of up to $500 on sign-up).

-Step 2: Click on the “Get Started” button and enter your basic details.
-Answer the questionnaire so Justwealth can learn about your investment objectives.
+Step 2: Enter your basic details and answer the questionnaire so Justwealth can learn about your investment objectives.

 Step 3: An optimal portfolio is automatically chosen based on your profile and designed to meet your needs.

 Step 4: Fund your account, and your personal portfolio manager will invest your funds using low-cost ETFs.

 Start enjoying fees as low as 0.4% per year!
 If you want to discuss your account or ask for advice, they are just one phone call or email away.

 Information that will be requested during the sign-up process includes:

 You can transfer your accounts from other financial institutions to Justwealth in cash or in kind.
 Account transfer fees on an account with $25,000 or more are covered for up to $150.